 How to apply for Medicare

 You can apply for Medicare on the Social Security website without having to wait in line or go into an office.
-The application takes about ten minutes to be filled out, and can be submitted electronically so an envelope and stamp isn't even required.
+The application takes about ten minutes to be filled out and can be submitted electronically.
 You can use the online form to apply for Medicare if you want to sign up for Medicare and currently have no Medicare coverage, do not want to start receiving Social Security benefits or are at least 64 years and 9 months old.

 Screenings covered by Medicare